andyfitzsuse/andyfitz.github.io/guide.md

 ## How I give and receive feedback

-I  prefer giving and receiving a mixture of formal and informal feedback at a regular and quarterly cadence.
+I  prefer giving and receiving a mixture of formal and informal feedback at a regular cadence.
 Direct feedback helps in real time, formal feedback builds instituional memory and can be invaluable when bringing new leadership on board.

 As a manager I try to build a moat around your talent and make otherwise invisible contributions tangible and measurable assets to an organization.

-As a resource, I thrive on lateral contribution and the resulting direct feedback.
-However; I prefer major contributions be recognised formally so that I continue to be motivated and invest in the main areas I'm accountable for.
+As a resource, I thrive on ad-hoc work and the resulting direct feedback.
+However; I prefer major goals be recognised formally so that I continue to be motivated and invest in the main areas I'm accountable for.

+## Am I missing something?

+Just ask!